-In late 2010 most air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These units are more commonly called “dry charged units”.
+In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These systems are more commonly called “dry charged units”.
 These A/C units can legally be sold and installed then your local HVAC contractor (such as Service Experts Heating & Air Conditioning) can charge the unit with R22.
 R22 is still legal for AC repair or service a while longer.
-The reason for these Dry Charged Units is to give the greater Naples area a more simple and affordable replacement option for central air conditioners and heat pumps.
-However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+The purpose of these Dry Charged Units is to give the greater Naples area a more simple and affordable replacement option for central air conditioners and heat pumps.
+However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

-Naples homeowners should know that these Dry Charged Units are allowed in the U.S. and Canada.
+Naples homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically considered a replacement “part”.
-Today, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+As a result, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 It depends on a number of things.
 The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.